 Your dentist will determine which type is needed based on X-rays taken during your consultation.

-Can I Use CHAS Subsidies Too?
+Can I Use CHAS Subsidies for Wisdom Tooth Removal?

 CHAS subsidies apply to simple dental treatments like scaling and polishing, fillings, and simple extractions.
 Surgical wisdom tooth extraction is covered by Medisave, so CHAS subsidies do not apply to the surgical component.
 However, if you hold a CHAS card, you may receive subsidies on the initial consultation if it is separate from the surgery.